 Today, my work can perhaps be described by some of its influences and inhabitations : sculpture, cinematography, comedy, hip-hop, psychology, dub, and social commentary.

 In research, I alternate between the work that takes place in and out of the studio.
-After pouring over a subject via writing, reading, discussion and audiovisual research – I relax my focus and let the body take over.
-I feed myself with sound, silence and dissonance, at times over-stu ng my body and psyche with stimulation to see its response.
-And then the minute details pop into my seeing and kinetic vision.
-Sometimes these details manifest in visceral- based movement and sounds and other times in ideas for colour, texture or light. ese details are what clarify the work’s creative direction for me.
-I am often drawn to using di culty as a choreographic navigation methodology.
-Encouraging my performances into places of emergency and vulnerability allow me to dig deeper into the material and to therefore share richer and perhaps more honest ndings.
-My relatively late and blind introduction to the world of contemporary art seems to infuse a sort of Art Brut sensibility to my performance work.
+After pouring over a subject via writing, reading, video, and discussion – I relax my focus and let the body take over.
+I feed myself with sound, silence, and dissonance – at times over-stuffing my body and psyche with stimulation to encounter its response.
+Then, minute details pop into my kinetic vision.
+They manifest movements, resonations, colours, textures, and certain experiences of light.
+These details clarify the trajectory of the work.